awesome-spectral-indices/spyndex/docs/started.rst

 Parallel Processing
 ~~~~~~~~~~~~~~~~~~~

-Parallel processing is possible with `spyndex` and `dask`!
-You can use `dask.array` or `dask.dataframe` objects to compute spectral indices with spyndex!
+Parallel processing is possible with :code:`spyndex` and :code:`dask`!
+You can use
+:code:`dask.Array` or :code:`dask.DataFrame` objects to compute spectral indices with
-If you're using `xarray`, you can also define a chunk size and work in parallel!
+spyndex!
+If you're using :code:`xarray`, you can also define a chunk size and work in
+parallel!

 .. code-block:: python